snowskeleton/ynam/README.md

 with any new ideas or problems.

 ## Disclaimer
-This project is neither associated with, nor endorsed by, YNAB, Mint, or Apple.
+This project is neither associated with, nor endorsed by, YNAB, Intuit (or its subsidiary Mint), or Apple.
 All rights belong to original creators.